-Maple and strawberry, a simply irresistible combination.
-Heighten the natural acidity of the berries with lemon, underscore the herbal nature of maple with cardamon, and shed new light on a humble Maple Strawberry Shortcake.
+Heighten the berries with lemon, underscore maple with cardamon, and shed new light on a humble, Canadian take on Maple Strawberry Shortcake.

 Cardamon Lemon Shortcakes

 - 2 cups all-purpose flour (plus more for the counter)

 - 2 tablespoons butter, melted